 Rigby Wallace and Steve Van Rhyn give a lead to our partnership in Africa.

-Although the main action is in the Hub, we also do have a national gathering, as well as running national training events including ACPC (Advance Church Planters Course) and leadership training of various sorts.
+Although the main action is in the Hub, we also do have a continent gathering, as well as running national training events including ACPC (Advance Church Planters Course) and leadership training of various sorts.

 Madagascar: Blake Tucker

 Tanzania: Sheshi Kaniki